Wildflowers (Tom Petty song): Composition

 I just took a deep breath and it came out.
 The whole song.
 Stream of consciousness: words, music, chords.
 Finished it.
 I mean, I just played it into a tape recorder and I played the whole song and I never played it again.
 I actually only spent three and a half minutes on that whole song.
 So I’d come back for days playing that tape, thinking there must be something wrong here because this just came too easy.
 And then I realized that there’s probably nothing wrong at all.

+Personnel

+Personnel taken from Wildflowers CD booklet.